Is it Cheaper to Buy or Build A House in NZ

 To buy or to build – it’s a simple question, for sure.
 But, unfortunately, the answer is a little more complicated.
 So Canstar decided to delve a little deeper into the question and crunch the numbers to discover whether it’s cheaper to buy an existing home in New Zealand or to build a new one.

-So as a starting point for our Build vs Buy number crunching, we decided to break down the median house prices around the country into two components:
+A couple of years ago in one of its Financial Stability Reports, the Reserve Bank noted that land accounts for around 60% of the value of a Kiwi home.
+So as a starting point for our Build vs Buy number crunching, let’s break down the median house prices around the country into two components:

 1. Cost of Land (60%)